jank-lang/jank/book/src/reference/error/lex/invalid-symbol.md

 # lex/invalid-symbol
-Invalid symbol.

-## Additional explanation
-This currently most commonly means the symbol starts with `/`, which is not allowed.
+This most often means the symbol starts with `/`.
+That is not allowed.

 ## Mitigations
-Remove the leading `/`, or add a namespace before it, such as `my.ns/name`.
+Either remove the leading `/` or add a namespace before it, such as `my.ns/name`.